A perfect pitstop

 Scenic Gifu prefecture is a rewarding stopping point on the way from Kanto to Kansai.

 Gifu City is the unassuming prefectural capital but it makes a good starting point for exploring the region in a loop.
 From May 11 through Oct.
 15, you can witness nighttime ukai or cormorant fishing on the Nagara River.
 Experience the 1,300-year-old tradition from a wooden boat, as fishermen skillfully guide the cormorant birds to catch fish beneath the water, by the light of roaring fire lanterns.

-From Gifu you can make the day trip to Furukawa, a nicely preserved merchant town with a carp-filled central canal, before traveling north to the historic castle town of Gujo-Hachiman.
+From Gifu you can make the day trip to Furukawa.
+The nicely-preserved merchant town features a carp-filled central canal.
+Travel north to reach the historic castle town of Gujo-Hachiman.

 Head further up to reach popular Takayama, a picturesque mountain village with a lovely old town lined with sake (rice wine) breweries.
 Nearby, the Hida Folk Village is an open-air museum of traditional Edo houses preserved from across the Hida region.
 Pick up a sarubobo baby monkey charm for luck.